letsencrypt/boulder/test/PKI.md

 for you, you may need to create a combined bundle containing `test/wfe-tls/minica.pem` in addition to the other relevant root certificates.

 The gRPC PKI is under test/grpc-creds/.
-Each Boulder component has its own hostname (even though right now all those hostnames resolve to 127.0.0.1 in test).
-For each Boulder hostname, there is a directory under test/grpc-creds/ containing a certificate and private key.
+Each Boulder component has two hostnames, each resolving to a different IP address in our test environment, plus a third hostname that resolves to both IP addresses.
+Certificates for these components contain all three hostnames, and are stored under test/grpc-creds/SERVICE.boulder.

-To issue new certificates in the WFE or gRPC PKI, install https://github.com/jsha/minica, cd to the directory containing minica.pem for the PKI you want to issue in, and run `minica -domains YOUR_NEW_DOMAIN`.
+To issue new certificates in the WFE or gRPC PKI, install https://github.com/jsha/minica, cd to the directory containing minica.pem for the PKI you want to issue in, and run `minica -domains YOUR_NEW_DOMAINs`.
+If you're updating the gRPC PKI, please make sure to update grpc-creds/generate.sh.

 The issuance PKI consists of a root and two intermediates.
 Certificates issued by Boulder tests are issued from the second of these two intermediates.
 During